Photo cleanup app for iPhone

 Why it works Focused cleanup categories create safer, shorter decisions

-Most people do not start with a perfect diagnosis.
-They just know the library feels crowded, hard to browse, and harder to maintain.
+Most people do not arrive with a perfect diagnosis.
+They just know the camera roll feels crowded, hard to browse, and harder to maintain than it should.

 Too many repeats